 However, recent studies have shown that some people whose eczema is caused by food allergies develop more serious systemic reactions — including life-threatening anaphylaxis — after strictly avoiding the allergenic food for a period of time.
 Some researchers theorize that some level of continued exposure to the trigger food may result in a level of tolerance that, while it contributes to eczema, may prevent dangerous immune reactions.
 Each individual case is different.
 Always follow your allergist’s guidance.

-Some people whose eczema does not respond to medication may benefit from phototherapy, or treatment using specific types of light.
-Types of phototherapy range from exposure to sunlight to medically supervised treatments with specialized ultraviolet B light, or ultraviolet A light combined with Psoralen for PUVA therapy.
+Some people whose eczema does not respond to medication may benefit from phototherapy treatment using specific types of light.
+Types of phototherapy range from natural sunlight to medically supervised treatments with specialized ultraviolet B light or ultraviolet A light combined with Psoralen for PUVA therapy.
+Some of these therapies may increase the risk of skin cancer.

 Some people with eczema participate in clinical trials to potentially access new treatments for eczema.